 - Spotlighting the efforts of young entrepreneurs, a la the the #PledgeitForward campaign at Salesforce’s 2016 Dreamforce conference.

 The goal is to show users that your events are more meaningful than just another product demo or industry showcase, offering a greater perspective and making the world better.
-This was something that David Cancel, CEO of Drift, spoke about in a recent interview about Hypergrowth 2018.
+This was something that David Cancel, CEO of Drift, spoke about in an interview about Hypergrowth 2018.
 Cancel framed it as a gathering of not just influencers, but people who act as a positive example for the entire industry.

 “We’re not doing what everyone else does, which is to have the same group of speakers out there that you hear every single conference,” Cancel said.
 “Our bar for people who come on this show, as well as people who come and speak to you in person at Hypergrowth, is that those are people that we consider personal role models and/or mentors that we look towards, who are helping us grow either virtually or in-person, and share those mentors with the community.”